 - 10 large Medjool dates (pitted) Roughy chopped.
 The dates I used were on the big side, if your dates are small you may need to add 2 or 3 more.

-- 2 tbsp matcha tea powder plus more for dusting (optional)
+- 2 tablespoon matcha tea powder plus more for dusting (optional)

-- 2 tbsp lemon zest the zest of two medium lemons
+- 2 tablespoon lemon zest the zest of two medium lemons

 - 135 g dark vegan chocolate (4.7oz)

 - 1 tablespoon shredded coconut optional

 - Add the oats, walnuts and 2 tablespoons of pumpkin seeds to a food processor and blend until you have a rough powder.Next, add 2 tablespoons of matcha powder and lemon zest and blitz until everything is combined.